-After effecting delivery of a feruloyl-CoA:monolignol transferase nucleic acid to recipient cells by any of the methods discussed above, the transformed cells can be identified for further culturing and plant regeneration.
-As mentioned above, in order to improve the ability to identify 35 transformants, one may desire to employ a selectable or screenable marker gene as, or in addition to, the expressible feruloyl-CoA:monolignol transferase nucleic acids.
-In this case, one would then generally assay the potentially transagent or agents, or one would screen the cells for the desired marker gene trait.
+After effecting delivery of a feruloyl-CoA:monolignol 35 transferase nucleic acid to recipient cells by any of the methods discussed above, the transformed cells can be identified for further culturing and plant regeneration.
+As mentioned above, in order to improve the ability to identify transformants, one may desire to employ a selectable or 40 screenable marker gene as, or in addition to, the expressible feruloyl-CoA:monolignol transferase nucleic acids.
+In this case, one would then generally assay the potentially transformed cell population by exposing the cells to a selective agent or agents, or one would screen the cells for the desired 45 marker gene trait.